aramette/LORCAN/1.8/README.md

 Otherwise, you should see some text in the console, starting with "#packages in environment at...".

 There are two options to install the dependencies (3A: facilitated, 3B: manual).

 3A.
-Install the dependencies using the yaml file provided:
+Install all dependencies at once using the *yaml* file provided:
 ```
 conda env create -f lorcan.yml
 ```
+Note: the name of the environment can be modified in the yaml file.

 3B.
-Create a dedicated environment (to do only once):
+Create a dedicated environment (to do only once) and install the dependencies one by one in the environment:
 ```
 conda create -n LORCAN-env
 ```